abitofalchemy/Frienso/FriensoAlpha/README.md

 Version History
 ---------------
+* ver 1.5 build 6Y  07Jul14/NY: Group SMS Sending to core friends implemented from PanicViewController.
+Need to add a location to the SMS message.
+Calling NDSP Phone after SMS sending or before needs to be decided.

 * ver 1.5 build 6X  25Jun14/SA: Minor tweaks to the Friens & Contacts list view, disclosure detail button shows emergency contact ph#, tapping on the cell ask if you want to dial or SMS